StrongholdBot/stronghold-website/src/features.md

 Points determine a user's rank.
 Yes, they can be negative.

-- Points can be added to and removed from users using {% include ds-cmd.html cmd="ranking points add" %} and {% include ds-cmd.html cmd="ranking points remove" %}
+- Points can be added to and removed from Discord users using {% include ds-cmd.html cmd="ranking points add" %} and {% include ds-cmd.html cmd="ranking points remove" %}
 - Points can also be directly set with {% include ds-cmd.html cmd="ranking points set" %}
-- View a user's points using {% include ds-cmd.html cmd="ranking view" %}
+- View a Discord user's points using {% include ds-cmd.html cmd="ranking view" %}
 - View the point leaderboard using {% include ds-cmd.html cmd="ranking points lb" %}

 ## Diplomacy

-This is a system where allowed members of servers can send messages to and manage relations with other servers.
+Allowed members of a server can send messages to and manage relations with other servers.
 Includes efficient two-way requests and convenient cross-server messaging.

 Set up diplomacy using {% include ds-cmd.html cmd="dpm setup" %}.
+Be warned, this exposes some public information about your server to everyone else, including the owner, server ID, and other data.

+### Messages

+- Send a diplomatic message using {% include ds-cmd.html cmd="dpm send" %}
+- Alternatively, reply to one of Stronghold's messages in a diplomacy thread to directly send a message (reply mention must be enabled)

 ### Allies